Combinatorics of combinatorial topology: Collapsing

-\begin{definition}[Collapsing of posets] Let us give an inductive definition of a collapsible poset.
+Let us give an inductive definition of a collapsible poset.
 A poset $P$ is said to {\it elementarily collapse} onto a proper closed subposet $Q$ if $P=Q\cup\fll\sigma\flr$ for some $\sigma\in P$ and $Q\cap\fll\sigma\flr$ is collapsible. $P$ is said to {\it collapse} onto a closed subposet $Q$ if either $P=Q$ or $P$ elementarily collapses onto a closed subposet $R$ that collapses onto $Q$.
-Finally, $P$ is defined to be {\it collapsible} if it collapses onto a singleton poset. \end{definition}
+Finally, $P$ is defined to be {\it collapsible} if it collapses onto a singleton poset.

-Note that a cone collapses onto its maximal element.
+Note that a cone elementarily collapses onto any its atom.
 We have the following obvious excision rule for collapsing: if $P$ is a poset and $Q$ is a closed subposet of $P$, then $P$ collapses onto $Q$ if and only if $P\but R$ collapses onto $Q\but R$, where $R=P\but\fll P\but Q\flr$.

 By definition, simplicial collapsibility implies collapsibility; the converse implication holds (not only for simplicial complexes) after passing to the barycentric subdivision:

 \begin{lemma} If a poset $P$ collapses onto a closed subposet $Q$, then $P^\flat$ simplicially collapses onto $Q^\flat$. \end{lemma}